Tutopiya Logo

 How to find area and perimeter — step by step

-Area vs perimeter: which does the question want?
+Perimeter vs area: which does the question want?

-Students lose marks by using an area formula when the question asks for perimeter, or by forgetting to convert units.
+Students lose marks by adding when they should multiply, or by including internal edges in a perimeter.
 Use the wording to decide.

 SituationWhat to doTypical signal words